Shapeoko Pro is a high-performance CNC router in the Shapeoko series.

 All Shapeoko CNC routers are made in either Torrance, California, or Sterling, Illinois, ensuring that replacement parts arrive quickly.

-Overall, Carbide 3D offers excellent customer support, and you can contact the support team over phone or by email.
+Overall, Carbide 3D offers excellent customer support, and you can contact the support team over the phone or by email.

 15. Final Thoughts